aurelia/site-generator/lib/app/docs/api/binding/index.md

   * `key?: any` - No description available.
   * `descriptor?: any` - No description available.

+* `signalBindings(name: string): void` - Signals all bindings that are associated with the specified signal name.
+  * `name: string` - The signal associated with the binding(s) to refresh.

 * `subscriberCollection(): any` - Decorator: Adds efficient subscription management methods to the decorated class&#x27;s prototype.